How the $35 Billion Capital One/Discover Acquisition Could Affect Retailers

 With the payments industry largely dominated by Visa and Mastercard, the merger could have serious implications for retailers and cardholders in general, according to the Associated Press.

-Should the acquisition get passed, Discover would gain access to Capital One’s payment processing network, in addition to giving the company a major partner — resulting in Discover having a legitimate shot at competing with Visa-Mastercard.
+Should the acquisition go through, Capital One would gain access to Discover’s payment processing network, and Discover would be given a major partner.
+Some say that would result in 40-year-old Discover — which has less than 5% of the credit card market — having a legitimate shot at competing with Visa-Mastercard, which control more than 80%.

 According to Reuters, the merger of Discover and Capital One — two of the nation’s largest credit card companies — would lead to the newly merged company controlling a market share of 22%.

-It is still up in the air as to if the acquisition will get through regulatory processes.
-As it stands, 13 democratic senators have spoken out, urging the Biden administration to block the deal.
+It is still up in the air as to whether the acquisition will get through regulatory processes.
+As it stands, 13 Democratic senators have spoken out, urging the Biden administration to block the deal.

 According to The Hill, concerns about the deal surround the topic of competition, as the merger of the two brands would move Capital One from its place as the ninth-largest bank in the country to the sixth largest.
 Additionally, Capital One would become the largest credit card issuer in the U.S.